martincpt/auto-create-directories/README.md

-# Auto Create Directories
+# Auto Create Directories (for python)
-A simple utility to automatically create and manage required directories.
+A simple python utility to automatically create and manage required directories.

 ## Installation
 ```